In this article, we’ll go over how to get started using Payable to file 1099s for recipients. We’ll break the process into 6 steps:

 From here, you’ll be guided through a series of steps to set the defaults for all of your forms.
 We’ve created an additional guide to walk you through this process: How to Set Your Company’s Tax Filing Information

-If you started using Payable during the year, it’s likely that you will need to import additional data into Payable to supplement the transactions we already have on our platform.
+If you used Payable for payments during the year, you may need to import additional data into Payable to supplement the transactions we already have on our platform.
 Here is a complete explanation of why and how to import your data into Payable.

 In order to successfully import this data, you must prepare CSV files according to the formats prescribed for each import 1099 tax form type.
 Once you’d prepared this, you’re ready to continue to the next step of importing your CSVs.

 Payable's form generation engine takes care of summing and allocating the transactions, specifically gross transaction amounts.